infominer33/infominer33.github.io/_posts/2020-11-12-making-a-comeback.md

 **So what exactly have I doing with all that time?**

 <!--more-->

-## Managing Emotions

-If you haven't been following my story, so far, the short version is that I quit drinking a few years ago, and all of this info-gathering has been an important part of my recovery process, and a path to creating a new life.

-All the same, however far along I had come in my work, and self-education, I still had the challenges processing every day emotions, which I'd been primarily avoiding by processing as much information on valuable topics as possible.

-Turning that around, I shifted most of my info-gathering from blockchain, cryptocurrencies and decentralized-identity, to focus more on mental hygiene and emotional agility.

-The most valuable information I've encountered in that regard is [Marshall Rosenberg's Nonviolent Communication](https://www.cnvc.org/training/resource/book-chapter-1).

-> We're interested, in nonviolent communication, with the kind of honesty that supports people connecting with each other in a way that makes compassionate giving inevitable, that makes it enjoyable for people to contribute to each other's well being. - Marshall Rosenberg

-I've got a couple projects brewing on that topic, and will write more about that later, so don't want to take too much space for that now.

-In brief, I can say that spending time with the teachings of Marshall Rosenberg has made a significant contribution to my mental health and emotional wellbeing.

-If you're curious to learn more, I called a session at my first IIW on the topic, you can check out the [notes for that session on the IIW Wiki](https://iiw.idcommons.net/Introduction%5CDiscussion_-_Marshall_Rosenberg%27s_Nonviolent_Communication_(perhaps_discussing_integration_with_standards_processes)), which provides a high-level overview, and lots of links.

 ## Developing the backend for a sustainable weekly newsletter